aliadnan777/Ubuntu_Commands/README.md

 *   `ls`
 *   `sudo rmdir html`---remove html dir

+### Virtualbox installation

+* download stable version of virtual box for ubuntu 14.04
+* if virtualbox is already install and not working then run following command
+* `sudo apt-get remove virtualbox-\*`
+* then for installation run following
+* `sudo dpkg -i virtualbox-5.0_5.0.4-102546-Ubuntu-trusty_amd64.deb`

 ### commonly used commands

 *  `sudo vi index.php` --- for editing file in vi editor